 Do (Way)

-The name 'Aikido' therefore translates loosely to The Way of Harmonizing Energy
+The name 'Aikido' therefore translates loosely to The Way of Harmonizing Energy.

 In aikido, we blend with attackers, often using their own energy to neutralize their attacks.
 We train our bodies and minds to be fit, flexible and balanced, so we can deal decisively and compassionately with aggression.

 Aikido is a dynamic art where partners work cooperatively.
-Anyone can practice, regardless of age, skill or fitness level.
-There is no 'sparring' (practice fighting) or competition.
-It includes some joint manipulations and lots of rolling on the mats - and getting back up!
+Anyone can practice, regardless of age, skill or fitness level - with variations as needed.

 If you're interested in learning more, reach out.
 There are also many great books and resources online where you can learn about aikido.